 Benefits of a postnuptial agreement

-The benefit of a postnuptial agreement is that even prior to divorce you and your spouse may divide up your property, income, assets or debts in the fashion as set forth in your postnuptial agreement.
+The benefit of a postnuptial agreement is that even before the divorce, you and your spouse may divide up your property, income, assets, or debts in the fashion as outlined in your postnuptial agreement.

-There is nothing stopping you from doing so- not even the approval by a judge.
-Of course, you must abide by the terms set out for postnuptial agreements in the Texas Family Code but that is about it.
+Nothing is stopping you from doing so- not even the approval by a judge.
+Of course, you must abide by the terms set out for postnuptial agreements in the Texas Family Code, but that is about it.

 Another benefit of a postnuptial agreement is that you and your spouse can utilize one to alter the terms of a prenuptial agreement that had been agreed to previously.
-We all know that your life, your spouse’s lives or some combination thereof can change over the course of a few years.
+We all know that your life, your spouse’s life, or some combination thereof can change over a few years.

 That a postnuptial agreement can essentially modify a prenuptial agreement may be of some value if you and your spouse find yourselves looking at significantly different marital circumstances that had been in place at the time your marriage began.